Aussie Broadband: History

 Aussie Broadband was formed with the amalgamation of Wideband Networks and Westvic Broadband, both of which had been trading since 2003.
-Wideband Networks was formed by now managing director Phillip Britt and former chief technical officer John Reisinger.
+Wideband Networks was formed by now managing director Phillip Britt and former Chief Technical Officer John Reisinger.
 Both Britt and Reisinger recognised the need for more broadband availability in rural Australia, and created the company from the living room of Britt’s childhood home in Morwell, Victoria.

 After the merger, Aussie Broadband focused on providing services to regional areas, such as Gippsland, Western Victoria, South Australia and the Northern Territory.

 In 2010, Aussie Broadband sold its satellite customer base to SkyMesh, the largest sale of a satellite customer base in Australia.

 Aussie Broadband started providing NBN services as of 2017, ceasing third party reseller agreements.
-Group Managing Director Phil Britt declared that, to his knowledge, the company was the only internet service provider outside of the “big four” (Telstra, Optus, TPG Telecom, and Vocus Group) to do this.
+Group Managing Director Phil Britt declared that, to his knowledge, the company was the only internet service provider outside the “big four” (Telstra, Optus, TPG Telecom, and Vocus Group) to do this.

 In October 2018, Fetch and Aussie Broadband announced a partnership.

 In 2019, Aussie Broadband upgraded its national and international networks to provide capacity for 500,000 customers with direct peering in Los Angeles, San Jose, and Singapore, as well as buying capacity on multiple international fibre optic cables.

 In September 2019 it was announced work had commenced to prepare the company for going public, and in September 2020 managing director Phil Britt formally announced the company would be launching an initial public offering and listing on the Australian Securities Exchange.
 The public offer was extended to customers of the company, and current employees were eligible to be gifted a small package of shares.
 The company began trading on the market at 11 am on 16 October 2020 under the ticker ABB.

 In February 2021, Aussie signed a deal with Optus Wholesale to use their 4G and 5G mobile networks, with their previous partnership with Telstra only allowing access to their 3G and 4G networks.